Loyalty & Reward Programmes

 • New feature development.

-Third-party platforms (like Propello Cloud) offer an alternative approach.
-Their subscription models typically include regular updates, feature additions, technical support, and various types of loyalty programmes .
-This can make ongoing maintenance more predictable and cost-effective, especially for medium-sized businesses focused on customer engagement rather than technology development.
+Our subscription models typically include regular updates, feature additions, technical support, and various types of loyalty programmes.
+Maintenance costs are reduced, predictable and cost-effective, especially for medium sized businesses that want to focus on quickly building customer loyalty (instead of being bogged down by technology development).

 The financial commitment for different reward types varies significantly across businesses.
 While traditional programmes focus on basic discounts and point systems, today's loyalty platforms used by bigger businesses enable more nuanced approaches: